095056/Luis/Package-Management.md

 ### Package Command Errors

 Recently Termux moved the primary Termux package repository hosting from [**Bintray to IPFS**](https://github.com/termux/termux-packages/issues/6348) since [**Bintray has shut down on May 1st, 2021**](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
-This has created problems for users while running package installation and update commands with `pkg` or `apt` and their commands will fail with errors similar to following.
+This has created problems for users while running package installation and update commands with `pkg` or `apt` and their commands will fail with errors similar to the following:

 ```
 E: The repository 'https://termux.org/packages stable Release' does no longer have a Release file.